 OK, we lied.
 It's 21 tips, but this tip is one you should do for life and not just while at BC.
 Take the time to write a handwritten note.
 Sure, it's easy to tag someone on social media or text them "Happy Birthday," but how much more would it mean if you sent them a birthday card?

 If someone on campus—a professor, a friend, one of those awesome Facilities people, anyone—goes above and beyond to help you, send a handwritten note of thanks.

 Your life will be busy at BC, so take time to cherish and appreciate those around you.
 Slow down.
 Open your door.
 Have a conversation with someone that doesn't include texting.
 Smile.
 Say hello.
 Invite the person who is never invited.
 Branch out.

 Boston College is a wonderful place because of its wonderful people.
 You are now a part of the BC family.
 Show the rest of the world how we Eagles roll.

-Good luck during your freshman year!
+Good luck!
 You are going to do great!

 Looking for more tips about life at Boston College?
 Check out the The A to Z Guide to Boston College.